-Your body may not adopt even best healthy food, because each body digested differently and your interest varies.
+Your body may not adopt even best healthy food, because everyone’s body digested differently also your interest in taste varies.

 Design Best Diabetes Food